loaiabdalslam/Data-Science-Projects/README.md

 # Data-Science
-This is a practical application of the previously studied in the field of data science, where the application of deep education and machine education and solve some of the life problems that were difficult to solve without the machine, among these problems
+This is a practical application of the previously studied in the field of data science, where the application of deep LEARNING and machine LEARNING and solve some of the life problems that were difficult to solve without the machine, among these problems
 -Forecasting house prices (Regression)
 - Diagnosis of breast cancer (classificaion)
 - Classification of customers according to certain criteria (Clustring)